spectrocloud-labs/alertmanager-client-go/examples/README.md

 4. **Test 4** - Attempts to send alert with TLS 1.2 only (expects TLS protocol version error)
 5. **Test 5** - Sends alert with CORRECT TLS 1.3 + basic auth + CA cert (expects success)

+#### Example 2: Using Args Constructor

+Demonstrates the same secure connection using the `NewAlertmanagerWithArgs` constructor:
+- Configures all security options through the `Args` struct
+- Perfect for loading configuration from YAML/JSON files or environment variables
+- Shows how to configure username, password, TLS CA cert path, and TLS version requirements

 **Run it:**
 ```bash
 go run ./secure
 ```

 **Expected output:**
-All 5 tests should pass, validating that:
+All tests should pass, validating that:
 - Basic auth is enforced (Tests 1 & 2 fail with 401)
 - TLS certificate verification is working (Test 3 fails with TLS error)
 - TLS 1.2 is rejected by server (Test 4 fails with protocol version error)
-- Secure communication succeeds with TLS 1.3 + proper credentials (Test 5 succeeds)
+- Secure communication succeeds with TLS 1.3 + proper credentials (Test 5 & Args test succeed)

 **Key concepts:**

+#### Options Pattern (NewAlertmanager)

 - **`WithCustomCA(caCert []byte)`**: Configures TLS to trust a custom CA certificate
   - Use this when Alertmanager uses certificates signed by a private CA